JRCSTU/CO2MPAS-TA/doc/tutorial.rst

     </p>

 .. _ta_results:
-.. admonition:: Output files of type-approval run.
+.. admonition:: Output files of the type-approval run.

     - A zip folder per vehicle, named as ``<ip-name>.co2mpas.zip``.
       This contains 4 files: